mlacta17/shadcn-app.playlexi/STYLE_GUIDE.md

 - [ ] Verify semantic color tokens are used (not arbitrary colors)
 - [ ] Confirm SVG sizing selector `[&_svg:not([class*='size-'])]:size-4` is present
 - [ ] Test keyboard navigation to verify focus rings appear
+- [ ] For form inputs: Add error state support (`aria-invalid:border-destructive dark:aria-invalid:border-destructive/50`)
+- [ ] For container components: Use `focus-within` pattern for focus rings (see 4.1 above)

 ## Reference Files